Public-Address/docs/docs/source/passwordreset.rst

 **I've forgotten my password!**

 Don’t worry – it’s super easy to reset your password.
-You can go to go.publicaddress.ai and select ‘Forgot Password’, enter your email address, and we’ll send instructions to your email address.
+You can go to go.publicaddress.app and select ‘Forgot Password’, enter your email address, and we’ll send instructions to your email address.

 .. image:: https://publicaddressdocs.s3.ap-southeast-2.amazonaws.com/forgotpassword.png